TrueSightDAO/market_research/truesight_blog_posts/20251013_truesight_fortnight_update.md

 ### Market Intelligence

-Community member Edgar attended trade show sessions gathering intelligence on:
+A community member attended trade show sessions gathering intelligence on:
 - **Premium cacao market positioning**: 73% cacao content products targeting retail
 - **Profit margins**: Understanding the 60% profit margin potential in the premium chocolate segment
 - **Distribution strategy**: Identifying paths to retailers for our regenerative cacao products

+*This market research was logged by Edgar after the contributor submitted their findings via Telegram.*

 ---